hirokemono/Rayleigh_access/README.md

 About
 -----

-Rayleigh_link is small fortran programs to read binary data from Rayleigh.
+Rayleigh_access is small fortran programs to read binary data from Rayleigh.

 The project is supported by Computational Infrastructure for Geodynamics (CIG)